dpgaspar/Flask-AppBuilder/docs/quickcharts.rst

 These charts can display multiple series, based on columns or methods defined on models.
 You can display multiple charts on the same view.

-Let's create a simple model first, the gold is to display a chart showing the unemployment evolution versus the percentage of the population with higher education, our model will be::
+Let's create a simple model first, the goal is to display a chart showing the unemployment evolution versus the percentage of the population with higher education, our model will be::

     class CountryStats(Model):